KoushikShahit04/RED-AVATAR/README.md

 # Community collaboration in the context of pandemic (recently COVID-19) or post disaster (like cyclone, major earthquake)

-This solution starter was created by technologists from Infosys.
+This solution starter was created by technologists from Infosys Limited.

 ## Authors